 2) Do Some Research

 The next involves doing plenty of research on the available options.
 The 2000 Graft FUE Hair Transplant video is one good piece of this puzzle.
 It shows you just how an FUE hair transplant works.
-However, there are other hair transplantation methods and non-surgical options.
+However, there are other hair transplantation methods and non-surgical options like Hair and Skin Science Melbourne’s PRP hair loss procedure offered by companies like.
 You should familiarize yourself with as many of them as possible.
 This way, when you meet with an expert, you’ll already know what he or she is talking about.
 You might even be able to figure out which will work best for you on your own, after reviewing the options.

 <a href="https://www.pexels.com/photo/face-facial-hair-fine-looking-guy-614810/" target="_blank" rel="noopener">Source</a>